emqx/emqx-docs/en_US/rule/rule-example.md

 Connection" button to make sure the connection can be created successfully.

-Finally click on the "Create" button.
+Finally, click on the "Create" button.

 ![image](./assets/rule-engine/pgsql_resource_1.png)